-The application window for the 2021-2022 Milton and Sonia Greenberg Scholarship of Teaching and Learning Award will open January 2022.
+We are currently not accepting applications for the Milton and Sonia Greenberg Scholarship of Teaching and Learning Award.
+The application process will open in February 2023.

-Any faculty member (including tenured, tenure-track, term, and adjunct faculty) teaching during the current academic year is eligible for nomination.
-Self-nominations are welcome.
+Any faculty member (including tenured, tenure-track, term, and adjunct faculty) teaching during the current academic year is eligible to apply.
 Both individual faculty members and teams of faculty members may be nominated.

-Nominations may be made by any member of the AU faculty.
-The selection panel will be composed of the Senior Vice Provost and Dean of Academic Affairs (or designee), the Executive Director of CTRL, and a previous winner of the award.
+Applications may be submitted by any member of the AU faculty.
+The selection committee includes the Executive Director of CTRL, CTRL's current SoTL Fellows, and a previous winner of the award.

 Previous Award Winners